Skip to main content

 Where can I see wildlife in Loch Lomond?

-Wildlife can be seen throughout Loch Lomond from up in the sky to the woodlands of the Loch Lomond and its islands.
+Wildlife is abundant throughout the national park, from birds soaring in the sky to creatures roaming the woodlands of Loch Lomond and its islands.

 Are there golden eagles at Loch Lomond?